As your community grows, you and your neighbors will want to monitor the local population of stray animals.

-If you'd like to vote in the March 19 special election, you'll need to submit your voter registration today.
+If you'd like to vote in the September 17 special election, and you're not already registered, you'll need to get your registration in by Monday, August 19.

 Whether you're renovating your home or building a new commercial structure, you'll need to apply for a building permit with your city or county.